anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-3.md

 ## Accepting a new socket connection

 Let's start with the easiest case: accepting a new connection.
-Here, we already know what socket to expect the connection request on, since it's the same socket we created at initialization (referred to as the "server socket").
-The `socket.accept()` method will spawn off a new socket (the "client socket") to use for this connection and return the new client socket as well as the destination address it's paired to.
+Here, we already know what socket to expect the connection request on, since it's the same socket we created at initialization ("server socket").
+The `socket.accept()` method will spawn off a new socket (the "client socket") to use for this connection and return the new client socket as well as the destination address to which it's paired.

-Later on in the project, our server will be connecting to my home WiFi and closing down its own access point.
-In that case, the MCU's IP address will change, but it may have already sent out a redirect to the client for the new IP address.
-The client will think it should open a new connection, but our server is still holding onto some data in the previously-opened socket.
-To avoid an error message telling me the socket is already open in this case, I'm catching the exception here and returning early since I'll be able to reuse the previous socket in that case.

-Once I have the newly-spawned socket, I set it to non-blocking and reusable (like the server socket), and then add it to the list of open streams on which poller will listen for events.
+Once I have the new client socket, I set it to non-blocking and reusable (like the server socket), and then add it to the list of open streams on which poller will listen for events.

 At this point, the server socket goes back to listening for new incoming connections, and the newly-created client socket will do the work of reading in the request and writing out a response.